lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ### Modeling the store and the cart

 - How do we modify the `store` and the `cart` to take the quantity into consideration?
-- What do we need to change in our code?
+- What do we need to change in our code with this new modeling?

 ## Step 3 - Adding availability 🛍🛍🛍